 Aesthetics.
-The Expanded Preserves Alternative would preclude any development of the western plateau area along Grant Line Road, and allow development in portions of the site that area not currently visible from Grant Line Road or by the Douglas Road/Rancho Cordova viewer groups.
+The Expanded Preserves Alternative would preclude any development of the westernplateau area along Grant Line Road, and allow development in portions of the site that area not Formatted: Justified, Don't adjust space between Latin and Asian text

+Formatted: Justified, Don't adjust space between Latin and Asian text Formatted: Justified currently visible from Grant Line Road or by the Douglas Road/Rancho Cordova viewer groups.
 This would maintain the continuity of most of the existing views.
 Consequently, the degradation of views and visual quality would be less than significant for those viewer groups.